 6. Funk Prairie Home Museum

-There’s a fascinating piece of 19th-century Illinois life just southwest of Bloomington.
+There’s a fascinating piece of 19th-century Illinois life just southwest of Bloomington in Shirley.
 Now a private historic house museum, the Funk Prairie home was built in 1864 by one Lafayette Funk as a wedding gift to his bride Elizabeth.

 Remarkably the interior has retained many of the furnishings and decoration from the decade it was built and is brimming with interesting Funk family curios.